boblemaire/IoTaWatt/Docs/query.rst

     The default is **auto**, which selects a fixed time group to yield about 360 rows (resolution=low) or 720 rows (resolution=high).

+    *all* will cause all of the data in the time period to be treated as a single group.
+    For most units, this will result in the average value over the entire period.
+    For Wh, it will result in the total Wh for the entire period.

     To overide, specify a time unit preceeded by a multiplier, as in:
         * 10s (ten seconds)